micufx/BIDS_code/README.md

-# Mobile Basketball EEG Project
+# Motion capture & mobile EEG

-This project involves analyzing EEG data collected during basketball activities.
+This project involves analyzing motion and EEG data collected during basketball free-throw shooting.
 The scripts in this repository are designed to process and analyze the data stored in the `data` directory using MATLAB.

 ## Directory Structure